G. J. Lingus

 When G. J. purchased his first Telecaster, the Blues came from the guitar when he played.
 He could express what he was feeling through the notes.
 G. J. has said… What I like about Blues, and the Rock and Roll it helped develop… it’s real… whether I’m comfortable with the reality or not.
 You can take away the words and just listen to the music to experience the heart and soul of the matter.

-He is able to express and share the music he loves and has within him—Cowboy Blues… Texas Blues bent into Nashville-flavored licks while remembering Memphis Rock and Roll.
+He has an outlet to express the grit, backbone, and conviction he feels when he plays—Cowboy Blues… Texas Blues bent into Country flavored licks while remembering Memphis Rock and Roll—Blues with a “buck and a kick”.

 Over the years of playing—the study, experimenting, practice, and incorporating various guitar ideas along with his love for Country and Blues music styles—the Cowboy Blues Guitarist has developed a guitar style expressing Country, Blues, Rock, finger style, and slide licks and influences.